Dheyaa/RinRuby-Heroku-Sample/README.md

 ## Details
 This app uses (heroku-buildpack-multi)[https://github.com/ddollar/heroku-buildpack-multi] to run both Ruby and R in the same build.
 This works with the `.buildpacks` file to define the buildpacks to use.

+**init.r**: The init.r file is where you can define the `R` Packages that you want to include in the installation.